 Operations will be split into six businesses including social networks and mobile Internet, the Shenzhen, China-based company said in an e-mailed statement today.
 Tencent also plans to set up an e-commerce subsidiary, it said.

 Chief Executive Officer Pony Ma is diversifying Tencent from a reliance on online games, which account for more than half the revenue.
-Tencent faces competition from Chinese Internet rivals including Baidu Inc. (BIDU) and Alibaba Group Holding Ltd. in winning users of smartphones such as Apple Inc.’s iPhone.
+Tencent faces competition from Chinese Internet rivals including Baidu Inc. (BIDU:US) and Alibaba Group Holding Ltd. in winning users of smartphones such as Apple Inc.’s iPhone.
 Also, the company aims to expand its social networking sites as Facebook Inc.’s service is restricted in China.

 One of the aims of the business revamp is to “embrace the expanding global online games market,” Ma said in the statement.